Billie Eilish’s Glastonbury set was 90 minutes of noir-pop catharsis – review

 Billie Eilish review, Glastonbury 2022: History-making set is 90 minutes of noir-pop catharsis

-In its way, Eilish’s headline set is just as significant as Jay-Z’s or Stormzy’s, because it marks the ascendence of alternative pop
+Eilish’s headline set is just as significant as Jay-Z’s or Stormzy’s because it marks the ascendence of alternative pop

 Welcome to the red room.
 With flames bursting like panic attacks and lasers slashing across the sky, Billie Eilish bounces down a huge ramp, lit blood-crimson, and sets about inhabiting a Pyramid-sized metaphor for her internal turmoil.